I’ll show you how to set up dynamic start dates and end dates using Power BI’s power query date tables.

 If you’ve been following this series on different Time Intelligence subjects, you already know how to create a date table using power query functions.
 You might have also read about how to change the end date for that table.
+You may watch the full video of this tutorial at the bottom of this blog.

 This time, however, I’ll show you a few alternatives.